TheArjunAgarwal/haskell2025/chapters-typ/ch03_datatypes.typ

   | otherwise = b2

 ```
 Finally, we can define use the `case .. of ..` syntax.
-While this syntax is rarer, and too verbose, for simple functions, we will see a lot of it later in [monads chapter].
+While this syntax is rarer, and too verbose, for simple functions, we will see a lot of it later in [monads chapter]/*how ?*/.
 In this syntax, the general form is
 ```
 case <expression> of
   <pattern1> -> <result1>